The Library

 How do I cite code or data from The Square?

-Check the author’s desires.
+Check the author's citation preferences.
 Each resource should include a Cite Me section or similar with the corresponding reference.
-Just follow the author's instructions and you’re good to go ✍️.
+Just follow the author's instructions and you're good to go ✍️.

 How does The Square promote open science and reproducibility?